yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/create-security-policy.md

 ## <a name="what-is-a-policy"></a>What is a security policy ?

-A policy encapsulates several security options that can be applied to a token.
-It acts as a template that can override individual sections of an API token (or identity) in Tyk.
-A good example is if you had 10,000 API tokens issued, how would you ensure that all 10,000 users received an upgraded quota, or access to a new API that you have published?
+A security policy encapsulates several options that can be applied to a key.
+It acts as a template that can override individual sections of an API key (or identity) in Tyk.
+A good example is if you had 10,000 API keys issued, how would you ensure that all 10,000 users received an upgraded quota, or access to a new API that you have published?

-You could manually modify all 10,000 tokens, or you could apply a policy to each of those tokens when you create them, and then just modify the policy once.
+You could manually modify all 10,000 keys, or you could apply a policy to each of those tokens when you create them, and then just modify the policy once.
+**NOTE:** Policy settings override any Key settings you may have set up.

 Policies can set: